(First published June 2016, last updated July 2025)

 (3) Wearing socks with individual toes and toeless compression stockings while walking (although I found the toeless stockings trapped fluid in my feet so I only wore them once).

-BONUS TIP—A Scottish lady we met while walking recommended Compeed gel patches.
+TIP—A Scottish lady we met while walking the Chemin de Stevenson recommended Compeed gel patches.
 Available in several sizes, they provide padding and waterproof protection to blisters and should be left on for several days (even in the shower) while the raw skin heals.
 I’ll be adding a few to my first aid kit for next time.
-(I also figure this works like the umbrella principle—anything I carry will not be needed!)
+(I also figure this works like the umbrella principle—most things I carry will not be needed!)

 You’ll find many more practical tips for long-distance walking here.